-Complainant alleged the above property address is owned by Mayor Pamela Triolo (Respondent).
-Complainant alleged Respondent may have circumvented the reconnection process by asking the City Manager to have the utilities restored prior to payment of the bill, which would be a "violation of the Code of Ethics".
+Complainant alleged the above property address is owned by Mayor Pamela Triolo.
+Complainant alleged Triolo may have circumvented the reconnection process by asking the City Manager to have the utilities restored prior to payment of the bill.
+By contacting Lake Worth Utilities directly, City Manager Michael Bornstein (Respondent) may have assisted Triolo in circumventing the required reconnection process, which would be a "violation of the Code of Ethics".